jasonschreib/Calorie-Manager/README.md

 README.md (installation instructions, code structure)

 # Installation Instructions
-How to run the server: Django must be installed Run the following command to create db --> python3 manage.py makemigrations Then --> python3 manage.py migrate Then the following to run the server --> python3 manage.py runserver
+Installation: install time, Faker, Django, and emoji with pip How to run the server: Django must be installed Run the following command to create db --> python3 manage.py makemigrations Then --> python3 manage.py migrate Then the following to run the server --> python3 manage.py runserver

+# Code Structure
+Code is structured as a singular app in a project; in terms of structure of the app, it begins on a splash page, then goes to the accounts page, then the user homepage, and then an edit page for the entries

 # If I had more time I would have: